British Airways

 The wide bodies

-British Airways' long haul fleet consists of sixteen Airbus A350s, twelve Airbus A380s, forty-three Boeing 777-200ERs, sixteen Boeing 777-300ERs, twelve Boeing 787-8, eighteen Boeing 787-9, and seven Boeing 787-10 Dreamliners.
+British Airways' long haul fleet consists of eighteen Airbus A350s, twelve Airbus A380s, forty-three Boeing 777-200ERs, sixteen Boeing 777-300ERs, twelve Boeing 787-8, eighteen Boeing 787-9, and seven Boeing 787-10 Dreamliners.
 With the exception of twelve 777-200ERs (types 77S and 77T) all are based at London Heathrow.

-The following types feature the latest Club World suites: 351, 77L, 77M, 77H, and 781, with the 787-8 next in line for conversion, beginning late 2023
+The following types feature the latest Club World suites: 351, 77L, 77M, 77H, and 781, with the 787-8 (78E) refurbishment nearing completion and the 787-9 next in line for conversion (from 789 to 78N)

 The narrow bodies